wormhole-foundation/wormhole-icco/WHITEPAPER.md

   - A maximum USD amount to raise
   - The address that can claim the proceeds of the sale
   - The address that should receive the offered tokens in case the minimum raise amount is not met
+  - The ATA on the Solana contributor where offered tokens will be sent
 - An array of accepted tokens on each chain + the USD conversion rate which they are accepted at

 The `createSale()` method deposits the offered tokens, assigns an ID which identifies the sale and attests a `SaleInit` packet over the wormhole.
 This packet contains all the information from above.